selectel/external-dns-stackit-webhook/README.md

 [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).

-For utilizing ExternalDNS with Selectel, it is mandatory to establish a Selectel project, a service account within the project, generate an authentication token for the service account, authorize the service account to create and read dns zones, and finally, establish a Selectel zone.
+For utilizing ExternalDNS with Selectel, it is mandatory to establish a Selectel project, a service account within the project, and finally, establish a Selectel zone.

 ## Kubernetes Deployment